senbet22/holidaze/README.md

 ### 🌐 <a href="https://dunestay.netlify.app/" target="_blank">Dunestay Live Demo</a>

-### Concept:
+### Theme & Design Vision:

 I chose a desert-themed booking platform using the `Holidaze` API with all available venues.
-I developed this dune-side concept to design for something more specific and cohesive.
+I developed this dune-side concept as a design challenge to transform generic venue data into a cohesive, branded experience.

 ## Key Features